VPNs might sound complicated - and they are - but setting one up and using it on your Mac is very easy.

 Create an account and use your preferred method of payment to activate your subscription.
 Be sure to keep your password and username safe.

-Download a VPN app
+Download the VPN app

 Sign in to the VPN app